Akhila-Palagani24/databricks-training/WEEK-1/Day-2/README.md

     experience INT,
     city VARCHAR(50)
 );
-🚀 SQL Concepts Covered
+Topics Covered
-🔹 Basic SELECT Queries
+1. Basic SELECT Queries
-Retrieve all employee records
+Display all employee details
-Display selected columns
+Display employee names and salaries
+Display employee names and departments
-Fetch employee names, salaries, departments, and experience details 🔹 Filtering Data using WHERE
+Display employee names and experience
-Employees from specific departments
-Employees from particular cities
-Salary-based filtering
-Experience-based filtering

-Examples:
+2. WHERE Clause Queries
 Employees from IT department
-Salary greater than 70000
-Experience less than 4 years
-🔹 Aggregate Functions

-Used aggregate functions for data analysis:

-SUM() → Total salary
-AVG() → Average salary
-MAX() → Highest salary
-MIN() → Lowest experience
-COUNT() → Employee count
-🔹 GROUP BY & HAVING

-Performed grouped analysis to understand department-wise and city-wise employee data.

-Examples:

-Departments with more than 3 employees
-Departments where average salary exceeds 60000
-Cities with multiple employees
-🔹 Sorting & Limiting Records

-Used sorting and limiting operations to retrieve top records.

-Examples:

-Top 5 highest-paid employees
-Employees with highest experience
-Highest salary employee

-Concepts used:

-ORDER BY
-LIMIT
-🔹 DISTINCT Queries

-Retrieved unique values from columns such as:

-Departments
-Cities
-Salary values
-Experience values
-🔹 Comparison Operators

-Practiced filtering using operators like:

->
-<
->=
-<=
-<>

-Examples:
+Employees working in Hyderabad
+Employees with salary greater than 70000
+Employees with experience less than 4 years
+Employees from Finance department
+3. Aggregate Functions
+Total salary department-wise
+Average salary in each department
+Maximum salary in each department
+Minimum experience department-wise
+Count employees in each city
+4. GROUP BY & HAVING
+Departments having more than 3 employees
+Departments where average salary is greater than 60000 Cities having more than 2 employees
+Departments where total salary is greater than 200000 Departments where maximum salary is above 90000
+5. Sorting & Limiting Records
+Top 5 highest paid employees
+Top 3 employees with highest experience
+Top 2 salaries from Finance department
+Top 4 employees from Hyderabad
+Top 1 highest salary employee
+6. DISTINCT Queries
+Distinct department names
+Distinct city names
+Distinct salary values
+Distinct department and city combinations
+Distinct experience values
+7. Comparison Operators
 Salary >= 80000
+Experience <= 3
+Salary <> 45000
+Salary < 50000
 Experience > 5
-🔹 Logical Operators
+8. Logical Operators

-Worked with:

-AND
+AND condition
-OR
+OR condition
-NOT
+NOT condition
 Examples:

 IT employees with salary > 70000
 Employees from Hyderabad OR Bangalore
 Employees NOT from Sales department
-🔹 IN & NOT IN Operators
+9. IN & NOT IN Operators

-Filtered records using multiple values.

-Examples:
+Employees working in Hyderabad or Mumbai
 Employees from IT or Finance
-Employees working in Hyderabad or Mumbai
 Employees not from Chennai or Pune
+Employees with specific salary values
-🔹 BETWEEN Operator
+10. BETWEEN Operator

-Used range-based filtering for:

-Salary ranges
-Experience ranges
-Employee ID ranges
+Salary between 50000 and 80000
+Experience between 3 and 6
+Employee IDs between 105 and 112
-🔹 LIKE Operator
+11. LIKE Operator

-Performed pattern matching using:

-% wildcard
-_ wildcard

-Examples:

 Names starting with 'R'
+Names ending with 'a'
+Names containing 'v'
 Cities starting with 'B'
 Departments ending with 's'
-🛠 SQL Features Used
+SQL Concepts Used
-SQL Concept	Purpose
+Concept	Description
-SELECT	Retrieve data
+SELECT	Retrieve data from table
 WHERE	Filter records
-GROUP BY	Group rows
+GROUP BY	Group rows with same values
-HAVING	Filter grouped data
+HAVING	Filter grouped records
-ORDER BY	Sort results
+ORDER BY	Sort records
-LIMIT	Restrict output rows
+LIMIT	Restrict number of rows
-DISTINCT	Remove duplicates
+DISTINCT	Remove duplicate values
 IN	Match multiple values
-BETWEEN	Filter within ranges
+BETWEEN	Filter within range
 LIKE	Pattern matching
-💻 Database Compatibility
+Database Compatibility

-These queries are compatible with:
+These queries work in:

 MySQL
 PostgreSQL
 SQLite
 MariaDB

-Note: SQL Server uses TOP instead of LIMIT.
+Note: LIMIT syntax may vary in SQL Server (TOP is used instead).

-📖 Example Query
+Example Query
 SELECT emp_name, salary
 FROM Employees
 WHERE salary > 70000;
-🎯 Learning Outcome

-This project helped improve my understanding of SQL fundamentals and strengthened my ability to write efficient queries for real-world database operations.
-It also provided hands-on experience with filtering, grouping, sorting, aggregation, and data analysis techniques.